 Nearly everyone knows the story of the famous Greek mathematician Archimedes who, upon discovering his famous principle of fluid displacement while in a bath tub, ran naked through the streets shouting “Eureka!,” Greek for “I found it!”
-Calhoun Honors College students have the opportunity to share Archimedes’ spirit of discovery.
+Clemson University Honors College students have the opportunity to share Archimedes’ spirit of discovery.
 Experiences in Undergraduate Research, Exploration and Knowledge Advancement (EUREKA!) is a unique and exciting program that will enable honors students to pursue research and scholarly activities with faculty across all disciplines.

 It is anticipated that many participants will continue working on their project throughout the academic year and during subsequent summers and will develop an academic maturity far beyond a typical undergraduate student.
 These students will be strong applicants as Rhodes, Goldwater, Marshall, Truman and Fulbright Scholars, and their potential for these awards will be recognized much earlier than in the past.
 It is hoped that in their junior and senior years they will pursue summer programs and eventually graduate studies at high caliber universities, and in the process serve as outstanding ambassadors for Clemson University.